Toom-boop/Java-NeuralNetwork/README.md

 # Java-NeuralNetwork
 Simple NeuralNetwork in Java

-##Not working currently!
+## Not working!
 Will be fixed soon!